guosyjlu/OEMA/README.md

    python main.py --env halfcheetah-random-v0
    ```

 2. Finetune agents via different offline-to-online RL algorithms with 300K environment steps.
-For example, we can finetune the halfcheetah-random offline RL agents with the proposed OEMA algorithm.
-The detailed hyperparameters can be found in the supplementary material pdf.
+For example, we can finetune the halfcheetah-random offline RL agents with the proposed OEMA algorithm as follows.

    ```shell
    cd TD3_OEMA